 NR Cell Performance Evaluation with MIMO

 This example shows how to model a 5G New Radio (NR) cell with multiple-input multiple-output (MIMO) antenna configuration and evaluate the network performance.
-The example performs downlink (DL) and uplink (UL) channel measurements using multi-port channel state information reference signals (CSI-RS) and sounding reference signals (SRS), respectively.
-The gNB uses the measured channel characteristics to make MIMO scheduling decisions.
+It uses multi-port channel state information reference signals (CSI-RS) to measure downlink (DL) channel characteristics.
+Alternatively, you can use sounding reference signals (SRS) for DL channel measurements.
+To measure uplink (UL) channel characteristics, the example uses SRS signals.
+The gNB node uses this measured channel characteristics to make MIMO scheduling decisions.

 Introduction